"We Envision Growth Strategies Most Suited

 Joining the innovation bandwagon was California-based Beyond Meat which came out with its ground beef substitute, Beyond Beef, composed out of rice, moong, and pea proteins.
 The company claims that not only is the product high in protein content, but it also mimics the taste of beef.

-This upsurge in competition is not a sudden phenomenon, but, instead, has been brewing for many years and is now peaking as consumer behaviour is undergoing drastic change.
+This upsurge in the competition is not a sudden phenomenon, but, instead, has been brewing for many years and is now peaking as consumer behavior is undergoing drastic change.

 Veganism is the Way Forward

 Compelling figures provide the necessary evidence that veganism is gaining traction all across the globe.
 For instance, a Vegan Society-commissioned study revealed that since 2009, the number of vegans in the UK has risen at a stupefying overall rate of 350%.
 The Chinese government recently released new dietary guidelines which may result in its 1.3 billion reduce their meat intake by half of the current amount.
 In Portugal, a 400% rise in vegetarianism has been observed in the last decade, states research by Nielsen Holdings.